 5 drops Ylang-Ylang ( Cananga odorata ) essential oil

 6 drops Rosemary Verbenone ( Rosmarinus official is, Verbenone type) essential oil

 3 drops Thyme ( Thymus vulgaris, linalool type ) essential oil

 1 oz. jojoba oil

 2 oz glass bottle

 Fill bottle half way with Hazelnut oil.
 Add essential oils, close bottle, and roll bottle between palms to disperse the oils.
 Top off with jojoba oil, close bottle, and agitate a second time.

 Cleanse and tone skin.
-Apply 3 to 4 drops to a cotton pad or finger tips and wipe over entire face.
-To plum up your the skin, use serum in conjunction with facial massage.
+Apply 3 to 4 drops to a cotton pad or fingertips and wipe over entire face.
+To plum up your skin, use the serum in conjunction with facial massage.